drandreaskrueger/chainhammer/reproduce.md

 --istanbul.blockperiod 1
 ```

-See above [#quorum-crux-IBFT](#quorum-crux-IBFT) for how to do that.
+See above [reproduce.md#quorum-crux-ibft](reproduce.md#quorum-crux-ibft) for how to do that.

-Tried the same with increasing machine sizes, up to ``.
-Best result
+Tried the same with increasing machine sizes, up to 16 vCPUs.
+Best result 524-536 TPS.

 ## you